PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 13:34:12
+Last updated: 2024-04-08 13:36:28
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary